We meet again for yet another healthier recipe made using wholesome ingredients that add value to you, apart from being delicious *wink!*.

 Switch Them To Savoury Tarts

-- Instead of 2 tbsp sweetener, just add 1 tsp instead and ½ tsp salt together with butter.
+- Instead of 2 tablespoon sweetener, just add 1 teaspoon instead and ½ teaspoon salt together with butter.
 Omit the vanilla extract.
 Follow the same steps onwards for the rest of the recipe.

 - Use spoon and level method when measuring the flour (for cup measurement)